Differential forms on the curves associated to Appell-Lauricella hypergeometric series and the Cartier operator on them: The curves associated to Appell-Lauricella hypergeometric series

-By the Jacobian criterion and the assumption that $N$ and $p$ are coprime, it is straightforward to see where $C$ has singularities. \begin{Lem} Any singular point of $C$ belongs to ${\mathcal P}$.
+By the Jacobian criterion and the assumption that the characteristic of $K$ is not a divisor of $N$, it is straightforward to see where $C$ has singularities. \begin{Lem} Any singular point of $C$ belongs to ${\mathcal P}$.
 Moreover $C$ is singular at $P_i$ for each $i \in \{0,\ldots,r,\infty\}$ if and only if $A_i > 1$. \end{Lem}

 Next we review the explicit description of the desingularization $X$ of $C$ obtained by Archinard \cite[3.1]{Archinard}, which works also in positive characteristic.
 Let $g_i := (N,A_i)$ for each $i \in \{0,\ldots,r, \infty\}$, hence ${N}_{i} = N/{g_i}$ and ${A'}_{\!i} = {A_i}/{g_i}$ are coprime non-negative integers.
 Thus, there exist $m_i,n_i \in \mathbb{Z}$ such that ${m_i}{A'}_{\!i} + {n_i}{N}_{i} = 1$. \begin{Prop}[Archinard {\cite[3.1.1]{Archinard}}] Let $j \in \{0,\ldots,r\}$ and put $f_j(x) := \prod_{i \neq j} (x-\lambda_i)^{A_i}$.
-Let $D(f_j)$ be the open subscheme obtained by excluding the part of $f_j(x) = 0$ from $\mathbb{A}^3(K) = \Spec K[x,u,z]$ and set $X_j$ to be the closed subscheme of $D(f_j)$ defined by
+Let $D(f_j)$ be the open subscheme obtained by excluding the part of $f_j(x) = 0$ from $\mathbb{A}^3 = \Spec K[x,u,z]$ and set $X_j$ to be the closed subscheme of $D(f_j)$ defined by

 Then $X_j$ is nonsingular with (birational) morphism

 Moreover $\pi_j$ induces an isomorphism $X_j\sminus\pi^{-1}(\{P_j\}) \overset{\!\cong}{\longrightarrow} C\sminus {\mathcal P}$, whose inverse is